MajesticMullet/chatBoot/README.md

 _Intent_ represents what ther users utterance means or what they intend to get from the chatbot _Entity_ is a keyword that makes the user's intent more clear.
 _Tokenise_ helps separate the text data into fragments into smaller readable chunks.

+_corpus_ in linguistics this is a large and structured set of texts used to do statistical analysis and hypothesis testing, checking occurrences or validating linguistic rules within a specific language territory.

 ## Possible frameworks / APIs